 How did that make you feel?

 It was really rewarding knowing that you could be helpful to the patients and their families.
 It was also very hard at times as you see a lot of sad cases where people are terminally ill and in their final days.
-I had a lot of patients die during the process and at the time it was a pretty stressful job.
+I had a lot of patients die during the process.
+Overall, it was a pretty stressful job and overwhelming at times.

 What made you want to move on from that type of role and into sports?

 I love sports, it’s a personal interest and it has always been a passion of mine.
-I originally got into dietetics with the idea that I’d be working with sports teams and athletes one day, so I just decided to follow that dream and take the next step.
+I originally got into dietetics with the idea that I’d be working with a professional rugby team one day, so I just decided to follow that dream and take the next step.

 Were you doing any sports personally at the time?

 I’ve always been active.
 I mean I started training when I was really young, below five, in gymnastics.
 I guess my main motivator for changing from a clinical dietitian to a sports dietitian and pursuing that pathway, leaving my very safe job at the hospital, was because I joined a local functional fitness gym.
 I really enjoyed that style of training and wanted to make sure I was eating and fuelling my body correctly and recovering properly from my workouts so I could train harder and see results.